ajosegun/kata_number_to_french_converter/README.md

 ```

 <number>: The number to convert.
---lang: Language variant (fr for standard French, bg for Belgian French).
+--lang: Language variant (fr for standard French, be for Belgian French).
 Default is fr.

 ### 3. Python Library